saaniaki/eloki/README.md

 eLoki has been set to use `slf4j`, which binds with `log4j2` to collect and display the generated logs systematically.
 The settings of `log4j2` have been located under the `resources` folder in `log4j2.properties`.

-> Please take a look at https://logging.apache.org/log4j/2.x/manual/configuration.html for detailed documentation of `log4j2` configuration.
+> Please take a look at https://logging.apache.org/log4j/2.x/manual/configuration.html for the detailed documentation of `log4j2` configuration.

 NOTE: After changing any values in the `resources`, eLoki just needs to be re-run, and there is no need for recompiling the whole application.

 ## Architecture

-**Needs to be updated**

 ![eLoki UML](docs/eLoki_UML.jpg)

-**Needs description**
+- Blue: Interfaces
+- Orange: Abstract Classes
+- Yellow: Final classes
+- Purple: Packages outside this repository

 To make eLoki extendable, two main abstractions have been put in place: